 Don't panic, you can make it on your own!

-After adding the code to the system, the window not disappears so you can enter other code numbers also, if you purchased more than one.
+After adding the code to the system, the window not disappears so you can enter other code numbers, if you purchased more than one.

-In this window you can use the Performance test button to check the displaying speed of your hardware.
+There is a Performance test button to check the displaying speed of your hardware.

 You can enable the color correction with the Color correction enabled switch.
 If it is on, you can modify the minimum, middle and maximum levels of the color components, and the transient equalization.
 You can check the settings with the color bars, it is good if all fields seems equal for each color components.

 You can edit the gcnf file with your built-in text editor, for example with the WordPad in Windows.

 For example, under Windows, here is a redirection to a remote computer named Storage, where the Firka.exe program is in the C:\Program Files\Firka directory, and the C: drive of the Storage computer is shared on the network under the name STC: